 ~ Dedication of land by family of James C. Forsyth

-Bookworms: This wonderful, inter-generational program brings our seniors & children together for an hour of learning & fun.
+Bookworms: **Currently not available due to COVID-19 restrictions.**This wonderful, inter-generational program brings our seniors & children together for an hour of learning & fun.
 Seniors read nature-based stories to children at the John Burroughs Reading Nook at the Forsyth Nature Center.
 The program is every Tuesday at 11:00 am, beginning late June, and runs through early September.
 It is free and weather permitting.

-Junior Naturalists Program: Participants are given the opportunity to learn, recreate and enjoy nature during an intensive summer experience.
+Junior Naturalists Program: **Please check the City of Kingston website for the status of summer camp programs.**Participants are given the opportunity to learn, recreate and enjoy nature during an intensive summer experience.
 The program meets at the Forsyth Nature Center from 9am-3pm.
 Youth participate in hands-on environmental education programming in a variety of subject areas while also kayaking, fishing, hiking, exploring and much more!
 Space is very limited and many sessions fill up on the first day!

 School Programs: The City of Kingston Parks and Recreation Department offers year-round Environmental Education Programs that take place at a variety of Kingston’s parks.
 These programs strive to educate local school students and adults to be better stewards of the natural world.
 For more information about school programming contact Environmental Educator KC Keegan Twombly at 845-481-7336.